 How soon can I shave or go swimming after the procedure?

-In most cases, you'll be able to resume these activities once your incisions heal, which usually takes about 10 days to two weeks.
-Of course, use of a sunscreen is still recommended to protect your skin from UV radiation, and sunscreen should be applied after swimming or participating in any sports that make you perspire heavily.
+In most cases, you’ll be able to resume these activities once your incisions heal, which usually takes about ten days to two weeks.
+Of course, the use of sunscreen is still recommended to protect your skin from UV radiation, and sunscreen should be applied after swimming or participating in any sports that make you perspire heavily.

 Summer is coming; can I be out in the sun after microphlebectomy?

-Yes, having a microphlebectomy will not affect your ability to enjoy being out in the sun.
-Wearing a sunscreen is always recommended – with or without microphlebectomy – to protect your skin from the sun's harmful UV radiation, and you should avoid direct sun exposure during the initial stages of healing while the incision sites are still tender.
+Yes, having a microphlebectomy will not affect your ability to enjoy sun exposure.
+Wearing a sunscreen is always recommended – with or without microphlebectomy – to protect your skin from the sun’s harmful UV radiation, and you should avoid direct sun exposure during the initial stages of healing while the incision sites are still tender.

-How long will I need to wear compression hose?
+How long will I need to wear a compression hose?

 Will my vein come back?

-No, unlike some therapies that collapse the vein but leave it in place, microphlebectomy actually removes the vein so there is no chance of recurrence.
-Of course, that doesn't mean you won't get any more varicose veins in your legs.
-During your consultation, you can discuss your risk factors for varicose veins as well as the steps you can take to potentially reduce your risk for developing them.
+No, unlike some therapies that collapse the vein but leave it in place, microphlebectomy actually removes the vein, so there is no chance of recurrence.
+Of course, that doesn’t mean you won’t get any more varicose veins in your legs.
+During your consultation, you can discuss your risk factors for varicose veins and the steps you can take to potentially reduce your risk of developing them.